Rebecca-Sarah/Learn-about-habitats/README.md

 I have noticed that performace is marked down by 21 points which does mean that the performance of the website is not at it's best.
 I have noticed that the pictures that have been used for the header.
 In the future I will use the skills to ensure that the performance is increased to ensure the best user experience.

-Additionally, I have also noticed that SEO is marked down by 4 points
+Additionally, I have also noticed that SEO is marked down by 4 points due to some items over-lapping in the header when the screen size is max width 400px.
+However, the header height would look to big if it was any bigger, the logo is a good font-size to ensure it catches the users eye and the navigation menu sit nicely directly under the logo, only over-lapping slightly.

 #### Manual Testing
 - Manual testing has also taken place where a check list was drawn up to ensure everything was working effectively on all screen sizes to ensure all users have a good experience on the website.
   - Navigation Menu